 10:45 – 11:30 am | Antitrust and Managed Care

-Zuzana Ikels, King & Spalding LLP (moderator); panelists to be announced
+Zuzana Ikels, King & Spalding LLP (moderator); Emilio Varanini, Office of the Attorney General

 At the end of 2019, Sutter Health agreed to pay $575 million to settle claims of anti-competitive behavior brought by the California state attorney general as well as unions and employers.
 This presentation will explore the legal issues that arise from managed care contracting, including liability under the Cartwright Act and Unfair Competition Law and other issues litigated in the Sutter Health case.